Dominik Kohr

-Dominik Kohr (born 31 January 1994) is a German professional footballer who plays as a midfielder for Bundesliga club Mainz 05.
+Dominik Kohr (born 31 January 1994) is a German professional footballer who plays as a defensive midfielder or centre-back for Bundesliga club Mainz 05.

 Career

 Bayer Leverkusen

 Kohr was part of TuS Issel before he came through Bayer Leverkusen's youth system.
 While progressing his football career, Kohr began playing in defence and midfield positions, unlike his father.

 In January 2012, Kohr was called up to the first team for the first time in the club's winter break.
 After appearing as an unused substitute for several matches, Kohr made his Bundesliga debut on 21 April 2012 a 1–0 win over 1899 Hoffenheim, as a substitute for André Schürrle.
 He finished the 2011–12 season with two league appearances.

 At the start of the 2012–13 season, Kohr remained in the club's U19 side.
 After being called up to the first team in late–October, he made his first appearance of the season on 4 November 2012, coming on as a late substitute, in a 3–2 win over Fortuna Düsseldorf.
 During the 2012–13 season, he made his European debut on 22 November 2012 in a 2–0 loss to Metalist Kharkiv.
 After making another European appearance, Kohr returned to the U19 side towards the end of the season, although he appeared as a substitute in the first team.
 Despite this, Kohr finished the 2012–13 season with four league appearances and two Europa League appearances.
 He also scored two goals in 27 appearances in the Regionalliga West for the reserve team.

 However, at the start of the 2013–14 season, Kohr suffered a knee injury.
 After returning from injury, Kohr remained in and out of the first team, which led him to be leaving the club to gain first team experience.
 By the time of his departure, he would make two league appearances and two Champions League for Bayer Leverkusen.
 He also made six appearances for the reserve team in the Regionalliga West.